 Whatever the case, if your elected officials cannot choose a "sober" path forward for all of us, then we enact a plan to draw strong boundaries in our relationship to them.
 Many active interventionists also work to drawn strong boundaries with those compelled to serve the addiction system.

 Before reading more in depth, many like to visit our FAQs first.

 What We Do:

-1. Setting a Deadline for Sobriety: National Intervention works for our recovery from the addiction system by testing the sobriety of those at the wheel of our democracy: whether in corporate or elected office.
-Any amendments-as-sobriety tests must be supported by a deadline so we have time for an effective Intervention before the damage done by the addicts is too much to repair.
+1. Getting Clean (Free & Clear Elections and Government): The policy arm of National Intervention works for our recovery from the addiction system by testing the sobriety of those at the wheel of our democracy, whether in corporate or elected office.
+Note: Any amendments-as-sobriety test must be formally sponsored, co-sponsored, and --when an option-- voted upon in the affirmative, at the earliest possible moment to have taken such actions.
+Working without delay gives us time for an effective Intervention before the damage done by the addiction system is too much to repair.

 3. National Recovery Platform: We are then able to convene the National Support Group of organizations around the country and mobilize Interventionists in every US Congressional District around our 12-Step National Recovery Platform, a program of repayment for the damage their addiction has caused.

 *In short: Addicts to corporate power and money in politics can have control over our democracy or they can keep what they owe us for causing so much damage, but they can’t have both.
 Elected officials who choose sobriety and recovery can ratify an amendment to give us back our democracy in time.
-If their addiction makes that impossible, then we probably need to break up with them, at least until they are ready to renew their vows and a marriage contract we can live with…
+(If their addiction makes that impossible, then we probably need to break up with them, at least until they are ready to "renew their vows" or a prenuptial contract we can live with…)

 What We Know: